-- When Carl arranged the furniture, he left some (leeway) in front of the wall so that the chair does not bump against the wall when people sit back. - Because George is the boss, most of his employees (bow) to his commands, and they do whatever he tells them. - Rhonda gave Luke a pair of silver cufflinks as a (symbol) of her love for him. - 5.
-The principal called a meeting to open a (dialogue) between the parents and the teachers of the school so that they could understand each others' viewpoints.

-Antonyms - For each sentence, fill in the blank with a word or phrase that means the opposite or nearly the opposite of the vocabulary word.

-- 1. Joseph describes himself as a(n) because he loves to be surrounded by people, but Marianne is an introvert, who seems quite shy. - Olivia wanted to go on an odyssey around the world, but she had enough vacation time only for a(n) to the beach for a week. - 4.
-While Mr. Barton is a(n) of the new cell phone law, his daughter is a rebel who still talks on her phone while driving. - 5.
-Using the new telescope, the astronomer looked at space in the sky, and found that the area was teeming with stars that were invisible before.
+1. When Carl arranged the furniture, he left some (leeway) in front of the wall so that the chair does not bump against the wall when people sit back.
+2. Delia's ring holds special (significance) because it reminds her of the day Steve asked her to marry him.
+3. Because George is the boss, most of his employees (bow) to his commands, and they do whatever he tells them.
+4. Rhonda gave Luke a pair of silver cufflinks as a (symbol) of her love for him.
+5. The principal called a meeting to open a (dialogue) between the parents and the teachers of the school so that they could understand each others' viewpoints. tonyms - For each sentence, fill in the blank with a word or phrase that ans the opposite or nearly the opposite of the vocabulary word.
+1. Joseph describes himself as a(n) because he loves to be surrounded by people, but Marianne is an introvert , who seems quite shy.
+2. Olivia wanted to go on an odyssey around the world, but she had enough vacation time only for $a(n)$ to the beach for a week.
+3. Adding more water to the sand pit will onlyits width as the walls cave in, not lessen it.
+4. While Mr. Barton is a(n) of the new cell phone law, his daughter is a rebel who still talks on her phone while driving.
+5. Using the new telescope, the astronomer looked at space in the sky, and found that the area was teeming with stars that were invisible before.